 When a teen dies inside an unexplored cave, it’s Lani Kimmel’s job to bring him out.
-This is not a pleasant job, but one she can handle as a member of the local fire department and an expert in cave rescues.
-But the trek into the cave awakens a creature that will push this no-nonsense woman’s boundaries of belief and test her newly emerging love for one man.
+Though not a pleasant job, it’s one she’s handled many times as a member of the local fire department and an expert in cave rescues.
+The trek into the cave awakens a creature that will push this no-nonsense woman’s boundaries of belief and test her newly emerging love for one man.

-Just when Lani’s resistance to his erotic persuasion crumbles, Rafe must push her away to protect her from another creature that has also cast its gaze upon her.
+Just when Lani’s resistance to his sensual persuasion crumbles, Rafe must push her away to protect her from another creature that has also cast its gaze upon her…

 Sounds other than the usual chirping of cave crickets and the incessant drip of water intruded on the sleeper’s dreams, echoing down the cavern.
 Voices, laughter, feet scraping over stone.

 The sleeper opened his eyes and found that, for once, the exercise wasn’t futile.
 A sliver of grayish light penetrated the gloom.